isomerpages/csa-otcep/pages/2025 OTCEP Members.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2025 OTCEP Forum/Panellists/250416_OTCEP_2025_Speaker_Profiles_R01_07_Mr_Tim_Conway.png">
 </div>
-<p>Tim serves as the Technical Director of ICS and SCADA programs at SANS,
+<p>Tim serves as the Technical Director of ICS and SCADA programmes at SANS,
 and he is responsible for developing, reviewing, and implementing technical components of the SANS ICS and SCADA product offerings.
 A recognised leader in CIP operations, he formerly served as the Director of CIP Compliance